daylight-network/nikkileaks/README.md

 A distributed Dead Man's Switch.

+**WARNING: This is highly experimental software.
+I provide no guarantees.
+Use at your own risk.
+You've been warned**

 # Requirements

 You need Oasis CLI (tested on 0.2.0, toolchain 20.18).
 As for now, you can